Skip to Main Content

 Place Items on Reserve

-Wentworth instructors may place course materials on reserve using the Add Items to Reserves form; please review our Course Reserves policies in the section below.
+Wentworth instructors may place course materials on reserve for a specific course using the Add Items to Reserves form:

 Instructors may place books and DVDs on course reserve for the span of 1, 2, or 3 semesters.
 All course reserves will be evaluated after 3 semesters on reserve.
-If the Library does not already own a copy of the item, you may choose to provide a personal copy, or the Library will purchase a copy to place on reserve.
+If the Library does not already own a copy of the item, you may choose to provide a personal copy*, or the Library will purchase a copy to place on reserve.
+For items purchased by the Library, we will do our best to attain copies in the preferred format.

 Because students can easily access the following materials from their permanent Library locations, we do not place on reserve: